ralsouza/predicting_santander_customer_satisfaction/README.md

 In this project, we'll work with hundreds of anonymized features to predict if a customer is satisfied or dissatisfied with their banking experience.

 Source: https://www.kaggle.com/c/santander-customer-satisfaction

+We need to define the business problem clearly and our goal is a model with 70% accuracy.